hideyukiinada/transfer-learning/readme.md

 1. Instantiate tf.train.Saver to prepare for saving weights during training
 1. Train by repeat the following steps
 1.1.
 If data augmentation is specified, read the image file from the file system, apply data augmentation, feed forward to the bottleneck layer (get_random_distorted_bottlenecks())
+1.2.
+If not, read the cached bottleneck layer values for each image from the file system (get_random_cached_bottlenecks) 1.3.
+Feed the bottleneck values and the ground-truth to the graph and optimize by gradienct descent as defined in add_final_retrain_ops
+1.4.
+For pre-determined interval, calculation training accuracy and validation accuracy 1.5.
+For pre-determined interval, save graph and weights
+1. Once the training is done, save weights
+1. Predict against the test set to measure accuracy (run_final_eval())
+1. Serialize the graph and save to the file system (save_graph_to_file())
+1. If specified in command line, save the labels to the file system
+1. If specified in command line, save the model without weights??? using tf.saved_model.simple_save (export_model())

 ```
 def main(_):